Tel Aviv: State of Israel

-1990s to present
+In the early 1980s, 13 embassies in Jerusalem moved to Tel Aviv as part of the UN's measures responding to Israel's 1980 Jerusalem Law.
+Today, most national embassies are located in Tel Aviv or environs.
 In the 1990s, the decline in Tel Aviv's population began to be reversed and stabilized, at first temporarily due to a wave of immigrants from the former Soviet Union.
 Tel Aviv absorbed 42,000 immigrants from the FSU, many educated in scientific, technological, medical and mathematical fields.
 In this period, the number of engineers in the city doubled.
 Tel Aviv soon began to emerge as a global high-tech center.
 The construction of many skyscrapers and high-tech office buildings followed.
 In 1993, Tel Aviv was categorized as a world city.
 However, the city's municipality struggled to cope with an influx of new immigrants.
 Tel Aviv's tax base had been shrinking for many years, as a result of its preceding long term population decline, and this meant there was little money available at the time to invest in the city's deteriorating infrastructure and housing.
 In 1998, Tel Aviv was on the "verge of bankruptcy".
 Economic difficulties would then be compounded by a wave of Palestinian suicide bombings in the city from the mid-1990s, to the end of the Second Intifada, as well as the dot-com bubble, which affected the city's rapidly growing hi-tech sector.
 On 4 November 1995, Israel's prime minister, Yitzhak Rabin, was assassinated at a rally in Tel Aviv in support of the Oslo peace accord.
 The outdoor plaza where this occurred, formerly known as Kikar Malchei Yisrael, was renamed Rabin Square.